These are the best tried and tested mattress protectors to keep your bed clean AF

 We asked Steve Reid, CEO at Simba, who notes how it can be confusing to know the real difference between the two products.
 "Many people are understandably confused by the difference between a mattress protector and a mattress topper," says Reid.
 "You do put them both on top of your mattress to improve its quality.
 The difference is that a mattress protector protects your mattress from dirt, moisture, and dust, while a mattress topper increases the comfort of your mattress if it’s old, worn out, or just low quality.
 Toppers can be filled with feathers, synthetic alternatives, or memory foam."

-For max comfort and max cleanliness, we recommend using both.
+For maximum comfort and cleanliness, we recommend using both.

 Is a mattress protector worth it?

 Mattress protectors are unsung bedding heroes.
-Their biggest benefits are the fact that they will keep your mattress safe from spills and stains.
+Their biggest benefit is the fact that they will keep your mattress safe from spills and stains for around five years.

 A good mattress can easily set you back $700 or more, whereas most mattress protectors can be snapped up for less than $100.
 If you consider that using a mattress protector can prolong the life of your mattress by at least a couple of years, without even factoring in early replacement due to major accidental damage, then a protector sounds like a very wise purchase.
 Invaluable even.